Haafiz/REST-API-for-basic-RPG/readme.md

 This command will show coverage at the end of test executation in terminal and will also make HTML based Code Coverage report in
 `_output/coverage` directory.
 Open index.html to see report.

+## Endpoint URL's error:
+It is possible that above API endpoint may have typo so more accurate place to see endpoints reference is API tests which can be found in `tests/api` directory.

+## Reporting Bug
+In case you guys find any bug or experience any problem during installation or configuration or in understanding, feel free to contact by creating issue, as improvement is continouos process.